uqhwen2/GraphDKL/README.md

 ## Example

 ### Training
-Training on the BlogCatalog dataset with imbalance k=0.5 with spectral normalizaton enabled.
-Save the trained model to the local dir.
+Training on the BlogCatalog dataset with imbalance k=0.5 with spectral normalization enabled, and then save the trained model to the local dir.

 ```.sh
 $ bash main_blogcatalog.sh